-A light switch inside the brainJanuary 18th, 2013 in Neuroscience /
+A light switch inside the brainJanuary 18, 2013 in Medicine & Health / Neuroscience

 Activating and deactivating individual nerve cells in the brain is something many neuroscientists wish they could do, as it would help them to better understand how the brain works.